Zoe Burns: College career

 Burns began attending the University of Southern California in 2020, playing for the USC Trojans women's soccer team.
 She scored her first goal on April 30, 2021, in a playoff game against the Ole Miss Rebels.
 In her sophomore season, she earned All-Pac-12 Second Team honours.
 After her junior season, she was named to the United Soccer Coaches All-Region Second Team and the All-Pac 12 Second Team.
 After her senior season, she was named to the All-Pac-12 Second Team and the All-Pacific Region First Team.

 Club career

 Burns was selected in the third round (29th overall) by the Utah Royals in the 2024 NWSL Draft, reuniting her with head coach Amy Rodriguez, who had been an assistant coach at USC.
 She was signed to a one-year contract.
 She made her professional debut on April 12, coming in as a substitute for Paige Monaghan against the Orlando Pride.
 She made 24 appearances for Utah in all competitions, starting in 16 of them.

 Burns joined French club Fleury in February 2025.

 On June 30, 2025, Burns signed with Northern Super League club AFC Toronto.
 On August 30, 2025, she scored her first goals, netting both goals in a 2-0 victory of Calgary Wild FC.
+On January 15, 2026, it was announced that she had signed a contract extension to keep her with Toronto through 2027.
+She scored the first goal in the opening game of the 2026 season, a 3–2 win over Vancouver Rise FC on 24 April 2026.